 You can consult the museum library’s catalogue online at : http://ccbmn.culture.fr

 The photo library

-You can also view online some of the photographs of works in the museum’s collection : www.photo.rmn.fr
+You can also view some of the photographs of pieces in the museum’s collection online : www.photo.rmn.fr